Japanese Instrument of Surrender

 The Japanese Instrument of Surrender was the printed agreement that formalized the surrender of Japan, marking the end of hostilities in World War II.
-It was signed by representatives from Japan and from the Allied nations: the United States, China, the United Kingdom (UK), the Soviet Union, Australia, Canada, France, the Netherlands, and New Zealand.
-The signing took place on the deck of in Tokyo Bay on 2 September 1945.
+It was signed by representatives from Japan and from the Allied nations: the United States, China, the United Kingdom, the Soviet Union, Australia, Canada, France, the Netherlands, and New Zealand.
+The signing took place on the deck of in Tokyo Bay just after 09:00 Japan Standard Time (JST) and took effect at 09:25 JST on 2 September 1945.

 The date is sometimes known as Victory over Japan Day.
 However, that designation more frequently refers to the date of Emperor Hirohito's Gyokuon-hōsō (Imperial Rescript of Surrender), the radio broadcast announcement of the acceptance of the terms of the Potsdam Declaration at noon Japan Standard Time on 15 August.

 Preparation

 General Douglas MacArthur's staff, headed by Colonel LeGrande A. Diller, were tasked to prepare the draft of the Instrument of Surrender.
 This was a challenge given resources were limited in war-torn Manila.
 Nevertheless, an enterprising staff member found rare parchment in a basement of a monastery, and this was given to MacArthur's printer.

 The UK invited governments of the British Dominions to send representatives to the ceremony as subordinates to its own.
 MacArthur supported the government of Australia's demand to attend and sign separately from the UK, although Australia objected to his recommendation that Canada, the Netherlands, and France also sign the document.

 It was difficult for Japan's Higashikuni Cabinet to find delegates for their unpleasant task.
-Prime minister Higashikuni, being of the Imperial family, could not go, and Prince Fumimaro Konoe refused to go; finally Mamoru Shigemitsu and Yoshijirō Umezu accepted the personal appeal of the Emperor to be the two signatories.
+Prime Minister Higashikuni, being of the Imperial family, could not go, and Prince Fumimaro Konoe refused to go; finally Mamoru Shigemitsu and Yoshijirō Umezu accepted the personal appeal of the Emperor to be the two signatories.
 There were nine other Japanese delegates, three each from the Army, Navy, and Foreign Ministry.
 All eleven names were submitted in advance to the Allies, but for security reasons, only the two signatories were revealed to the press, the morning of the signing.
 The eleven delegates left Tokyo by car early on 2 September, boarded the at Yokohama, and sailed out to the Missouri, anchored in Tokyo Bay.